gionet/inv_mgmt_sys/README.md

 Description: Inventory Management System

 # Overview:
-Gionet Vendor is a replica of an inhouse Inventory Management System.
-The main purpose of this creation is to centralize and ease small vendor/business owners having to manually track client's subscription status on paper/excelsheet.
+Gionet Vendor is a replica of an inhouse Inventory Management System The main purpose of this creation is to centralize and ease small vendor/business owners having to manually track client's subscription status on paper/excelsheet.

 ```